paulssonlab/paulssonlab/README.md

 To import an existing git repo into the main `paulssonlab` monorepo (preserving commit history), first we rewrite the commit history to clean up Python and Jupyter files.
 Then we use `git-filter-repo` to rewrite history to move all files to a subdirectory.
 Then we merge this repo's commit history with this repo.
 1. `cd path/to/paulssonlab/.nbcleanse`
 2. The `nbcleanse` environment has been created automatically for you; activate it with `conda activate nbcleanse`.
 If you need to create it, run `conda env create -n nbcleanse -f environment.yml` before activating it.
-3. Ensure that the `nbcleanse` environment is activated and run `pip install git-filter-repo`
+3. Ensure that the `nbcleanse` environment is activated and run `mamba install -c conda-forge git-filter-repo`
 4. `cd ../..`
 5. `git clone git@github.com:shenker/old-repo.git`
 6. `cd old-repo`